patrickshaughnessy/PayPalApp/README.md

 ### Production

 To check the production build, run <code>npm run start:prod</code> and navigate to localhost:8080.
 The static React bundle is served up from the new <code>/build</code> folder.
-Webpack's Offline plugin starts a service worker to serve up the page even without a network connection.